Below are answers to many of the most frequently asked questions.

 What is a refund and how do I know if I’m entitled to receive a refund?

-A refund is a Campbell University check disbursement of excess funds on the student account.
+A refund is a Campbell University direct deposit of excess funds on the student account.
 Refunds are only issued after all tuition and fees have been assessed to the student account and the drop/add period has passed.
 Students entitled to a refund will have a credit balance on their student account.
 To check your account balance, please visit Web Access/Account Information on the Campbell University Website.

 How do I request a refund?

 Effective fall 2011, paper refund requests will no longer be processed.
 In order to receive a refund, students must enroll in e-refunding via the CASHNet portal.
 Enrollment into e-refunding authorizes the Business Office to deposit 100% of the credit balance into the bank account you have designated in CASHNet.
-A "Refund Request" is not required and will not be processed effective fall 2011.
-Please contact the Business Office at email@example.com with questions.
+For credits created by a Parent Loan, the borrower of the Parent Loan must complete and return a “parent authorization to release funds’” form each academic year to receive the refund.
+Please contact the Business Office at firstname.lastname@example.org with questions.

 When can I expect my refund ?